 The Boz Institute provides a six to ten week life science research immersion program focusing on molecular biology, physiology, genetics and environmental sciences.

 Each research projects’ curriculum consists of fundamental molecular biology topics, field work and/or specimen culturing and maintenance, standard and modern laboratory techniques, and relevant bioinformatics and statistical applications.
 Our curriculum is supported by academic institutions and life-science industry experts.
-Throughout the project-based learning, students will be guided to achieve technical proficiency; they use standard and modern molecular biology methods to execute their experiments and apply bioinformatics tools and statistical analysis to answer their proposed hypothesis.
+Throughout the project-based learning, students will be guided to achieve technical proficiency; they use standard and modern molecular biology methods to design and execute their experiments and apply bioinformatics tools and statistical analysis to answer their proposed hypothesis.

 There are no grades assigned in our program; we pride ourselves on teamwork, discussion, collaboration, problem-solving and communication via formal science seminars and peer-reviewed manuscripts.
 Besides research experience and technical proficiency, our students develop soft skills and participate in job / internship interview preparation for higher education (college and graduate school) as well as careers in life sciences.